Nuclear Regulatory Commission.

-The NRC is considering issuance of an amendment to Facility Operating License Nos.
-NPF-91 and NPF-92, issued to SNC and Georgia Power Company for operation of the VEGP Units 3 and 4, located in Burke County, Georgia.
+The NRC is considering issuance of an amendment to facility Combined License Nos.
+NPF-91 and NPF-92, issued to SNC for the VEGP Units 3 and 4, located in Burke County, Georgia.

 Before any issuance of the proposed license amendment, the NRC will need to make the findings required by the Atomic Energy Act of 1954, as amended (the Act), and NRC's regulations.

 The NRC has made a proposed determination that the license amendment request involves no significant hazards consideration.
 Under the NRC's regulations in 10 CFR 50.92, this means that operation of the facility in accordance with the proposed amendment would not (1) involve a significant increase in the probability or consequences of an accident previously evaluated; or (2) create the possibility of a new or different kind of accident from any accident previously evaluated; or (3) involve a significant reduction in a margin of safety.
 As required by 10 CFR 50.91(a), SNC has provided its analysis of the issue of no significant hazards consideration, which is presented below:

 1. Does the proposed amendment involve a significant increase in the probability or consequences of an accident previously evaluated?